 Changes to MIP and PLF

-A new upfront Mortgage Insurance Premium (MIP) structure has been created.
+One of the upfront fees that you must pay is mortgage insurance, which is paid directly to the Federal Housing Administration.
 The fee is based on the amount of funds withdrawn during the initial year.

 As long as you don’t take more than 60 percent of the available funds in the first year, you will be charged an upfront MIP of 0.50 percent of the appraised value of the home.
 If, however, you take more than 60 percent, the upfront MIP will be 2.50 percent.